 Fraudulent Use of U-Pass: Any U-Pass presented by a person other than the student whose name and photograph appears on it will be confiscated, and the person may be subject to arrest.
-Fraudulent cards will be confiscated and a replacement card will not be issued for the rest of that term.
+Fraudulent cards will be confiscated and a replacement card will not be issued for one year after the date of misuse.
 Students should carry their student ID with them at all times when they are planning to use the CTA U-Pass.